Design

 When viewing the Home pane, this tree is always displayed.

-When viewing a specific script, use the Show/Hide tree button to show or hide this pane .
+When viewing a specific script, use the Show/Hide tree button to show or hide this pane.

-• Search for a folder or script.
+• Search for a folder, script, function, or custom object.

 • Refresh the tree to display changes performed in other tabs or sessions.